 Meeting Time: 5:55 PM.
 Feel free to come a few minutes early to mix and mingle with other hikers.

-Difficulty: Moderately easy, paved trails for Level 3 beginners.
-Some easy and moderate climbs around the Edwin Warner hills.
-Optional climb to the overlook.
+Difficulty: Easy to moderate climbs, paved trails for advanced beginners.
+Some moderate climbs into the park and up to the overlook at Edwin Warner.
+Optional 2nd climb to the overlook.

 Hike Leader: Kathryn Darden

 Enjoy the scenery at Edwin Warner Park on the paved road that circles the park.
-This is a great beginner hike for people and dogs who can walk 2 1/2 miles at a steady pace with an optional loop to the scenic overlook.
+This is a great hike for people and dogs who can walk and climb 3+ miles or so at a steady pace with an optional loop to the scenic overlook.

-* This is a beginners hike because of the slower pace and paved road, but it is for moderately advanced beginners because we maintain a steady pace, there is a steady incline, it is a 2 1/2 - 3 mile walk and it includes a moderate climb soon after we enter the park followed by another moderate climb up to an overlook.
-Please do not come if you are not sure you can walk at least 2 1/2 miles without rest breaks.
+* This is a beginners hike because of the slower pace and paved road, but it is for advanced beginners because there is a steady incline up into the park, we maintain a steady pace, there are is another incline up to the overlook, and it is a 3 mile hike plus another half mile optional.
+Please do not come if you are not sure you can walk at least 3 miles without rest breaks.

 Photographers welcome.
 Our pace is slow enough to allow people to stop to take pictures and catch up with the group.